surifirstpin/biplus_documentation/version.3/Admin Settings.md

 ## Edit or Delete Group

-To Edit or Delete already existing group as per your business requirement, Go back to groups main screen ( Which display list of user existing )  and select **Edit** or **Delete** Icons.
+To Edit or Delete already existing group as per your business requirement, Go back to groups main screen ( Which display list of groups existing )  and select **Edit** icon to make chanor **Delete** Icons.

 ## Global Parameters